csongorkeller/flutter_open_weather_package/README.md

 # open_weather

 Unofficial Dart package in order to make use of [OpenWeatherMAP API](https://openweathermap.org/) easily.
-The plugin can currently be used to fetch weather data by city name or geolocation(latitude, longitude).
+The plugin can currently be used to fetch weather data by city name or geolocation(latitude, longitude) and ZipCode (zipCode and countryCode).

 The plugin also supports multiple unit types:
 To receive all data in Fahrenheit, use `WeatherUnits.STANDARD`\